elacy/Blog/_posts/2014-01-19-creating-software-copy-protection-and-hacking-it.md

 ---
 An important part of monetizing your work is creating a situation where people are willing to give you money.

-One of the ways, in desktop software, to create that situation is to prevent your software from being used or used fully without giving you (enough) money.
+One of the ways, in desktop software, to create that situation is to prevent your software from being used or used fully without giving you (enough) money.<!-- more -->

 *This blog post is going to break down how that works into it's different parts and then provide you with some sample implementations of copy protection along with their weaknesses.*